 Bone algorithm is excellent at assessing bony margins, especially useful when the tumor extends into or through a foramen.
 As these lesions are slow growing they remodel the bone, with smooth borders.

-MRI is the investigation of choice for assessment of intracranial schwannomas, not only due to greater contrast resolution, but also exquisite anatomical details, which allows for precise localisation of the tumor.
+MRI is the investigation of choice for assessment of intracranial schwannomas, not only due to greater contrast resolution, but also exquisite anatomical details, which allows for precise localization of the tumor.

 - typically isointense to brain